demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 demisto-sdk download -o Pack/TestPack -i "Test Integration,TestScript,TestPlaybook" -f
 ```
 This will download the integration "Test Integration", script "TestScript" & playbook "TestPlaybook".
-If the file exists in the output pack, only it's changes from Demisto instance will be merged into the file already in the repository.
+If one of the files exists in the output pack, only its changes from Demisto instance will be merged into the existing.
 If the file doesn't exist in the output pack, it will be copied completely from Demisto instance.
 <br/><br/>